-(a) Suspension, including supervised suspension as described in Section 48911.1, shall be imposed only when other means of correction fail to bring about proper conduct.
+- (a) Suspension, including supervised suspension as described in Section 48911.1, shall be imposed only when other means of correction fail to bring about proper conduct.
 A school district may document the other means of correction used and place that documentation in the pupil's record, which may be accessed pursuant to Section 49069.7.
-However, a pupil, including an individual with exceptional needs, as defined in Section 56026, may be suspended, subject to Section 1415 of Title 20 of the United States Code, for any of the reasons enumerated in Section 48900 upon a first offense, if the principal or superintendent of schools determines that the pupil violated subdivision (a), (b), (c), (d), or (e) of Section 48900 or that the pupil's presence causes a danger to persons.

-- (b) Other means of correction include, but are not limited to, the following: - (1) A conference between school personnel, the pupil's parent or guardian, and - (2) Referrals to the school counselor, psychologist, social worker, child welfare attendance personnel, or other school support service personnel for case management and counseling. - (3) Study teams, guidance teams, resource panel teams, or other intervention-related teams that assess the behavior, and develop and implement individualized plans to address the behavior in partnership with the pupil and the pupil's parents. - (4) Referral for a comprehensive psychosocial or psychoeducational assessment, including for purposes of creating an individualized education program, or a plan adopted pursuant to Section 504 of the federal Rehabilitation Act of 1973 (29 U.S.C.
+However, a pupil, including an individual with exceptional needs, as defined in Section 56026, may be suspended, subject to Section 1415 of Title 20 of the United States Code, for any of the reasons enumerated in Section 48900 upon a first offense, if the principal or superintendent of schools determines that the pupil violated subdivision (a), (b), (c), (d), or (e) of Section 48900 or that the pupil's presence causes a danger to persons. - (b) Other means of correction include, but are not limited to, the following: - (1) A conference between school personnel, the pupil's parent or guardian, and the pupil. - (2) Referrals to the school counselor, psychologist, social worker, child welfare attendance personnel, or other school support service personnel for case management and counseling. - (3) Study teams, guidance teams, resource panel teams, or other intervention-related teams that assess the behavior and develop and implement individualized plans to address the behavior in partnership with the pupil and the pupil's parents. - (4) Referral for a comprehensive psychosocial or psychoeducational assessment, including for purposes of creating an individualized education program, or a plan adopted pursuant to Section 504 of the federal Rehabilitation Act of 1973 (29 U.S.C.
 Sec.
-794(a)). - (5) Enrollment in a program for teaching prosocial behavior or anger management. - (6) Participation in a restorative justice program.
+794(a)). - (5) Enrollment in a program for teaching prosocial behavior or anger management. - (6) Participation in a restorative justice program. - (7) A positive behavior support approach with tiered interventions that occur during the school day on campus. - (8) After-school programs that address specific behavioral issues or expose pupils to positive activities and behaviors, including those operated with local parent and community groups.